abonander/rust-what-now/README.md

 ####[Community Projects Open to Collaboration](contrib-community.md)

-Rust community projects which are welcoming and supportive of collaborators, and which might be, or are, looking to mentor newcomers to Rust.
+Rust community projects which are known to be welcoming and supportive of collaborators, and which might be, or are, looking to mentor newcomers to Rust.
 Organized by problem domain.

 #####[Application Development](contrib-community.md#app-development)